se-labor/alfa-bot-laloApp/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+Run `npm run build-mobile` to build mobile versions of the app.
+The build artifacts will be stored in the `dist/`, `ios/` and `android/` directory.

 ## Opening iOS Project